litolax/altV-Resources-Generator/README.md

 <!-- About the project -->
 ## About the project

-This tool for filling resources in server.cfg from resources folder.
+This tool for filling resources in server.toml from resources folder.

 ### Built With